Problem

 });

-in the local environment, all events were logged correctly, but in the Vercel deployment, only some events were logged.
+All events were recorded properly in the local environment, but in the Vercel deployment environment, only some events were being recorded.

-before we look at the cause, let's understand Vercel Function.
-Vercel provides a feature called Vercel Functionfor environments deployed on Vercel.
+Before looking at the cause, let's understand Vercel Functions.
+Vercel provides a feature called Vercel Functions for environments deployed to Vercel.

-the code that caused the problem was also set as a Server Action and executed on the server, and since Vercel is based on serverless, the code was registered as a serverless function.
+The problematic code was also set up as a Server Action and executed on the server.
+Since Vercel operates based on serverless, the code was registered as a serverless function.

-we wrapped the code in a Promiseas shown below, and all events came in as expected.
+Therefore, we wrapped the code in a Promise

 return new Promise((resolve, reject) => {